sliatecinos/CPF_CNPJ/README.rst

 -----------------------
 .. begin-docs

 A simple Python library containing functions that check Brazilian documents values.
-It is intended to make it easy to verify CNPJ and CPF numbers.
+It is intended to make it easy to verify CNPJ and CPF document numbers.
 Originally developed and open-sourced at `Sliatecinos (GitHub) <https://github.com/sliatecinos>`_.